peopleware/openapi/resource/search-and-to-many-associations.md

 - `fuzzy`: array of strings on which the represented resource is to be found with a fuzzy match

-- `dependencies`: array of canonical URIs of the resources the represented resource depends on; used to find collections of associated dependent represented resources from a resource that is a dependency
+- `toOneAssociations`: array of canonical URIs of the resources the represented resource has a to-one association to;
+  used to find the represented resource as element of the to-many association of the referenced resource

 - `content`: A data structure that is different for each resource, but has some common properties: